ethereum/consensus-specs/specs/deneb/p2p-interface.md

 ###### `blob_sidecar_{subnet_id}`

-This topic is used to propagate signed blob sidecars, one for each sidecar index.
-The number of indices is defined by `MAX_BLOBS_PER_BLOCK`.
+This topic is used to propagate signed blob sidecars, where each blob index maps to some `subnet_id`.

 The following validations MUST pass before forwarding the `signed_blob_sidecar` on the network, assuming the alias `sidecar = signed_blob_sidecar.message`: